Preamble to the IRI Standards

 People, Planet, Profit, and Purpose

-The timeline for the Standard takes us to full release in 2018.
+The timeline for the Standard takes us to full release by 2020.